Bed rest during pregnancy: Get the facts

 Here's what you need to know about bed rest and pelvic rest during pregnancy, from side effects to making the best of it.By Mayo Clinic Staff

 When you're pregnant, a prescription to stay in bed might seem like a welcome break.
-In reality, however, restrictions on movement during pregnancy can pose challenges and even certain health risks.
+In reality, however, restrictions on movement during pregnancy can pose health risks.
 Here's what you need to know.

 See more In-depth

 - American College of Obstetricians and Gynecologists.
 Practice Bulletin No. 171: Management of preterm labor.
 Obstetrics & Gynecology.
 2016; doi:10.1097/AOG.0000000000001711.
 Reaffirmed 2018.

 - Sosa CG, et al. Bed rest in singleton pregnancies for preventing preterm birth.
 Cochrane Database of Systematic Reviews.
 2015; doi:10.1002/14651858.CD003581.pub3.

 - Simhan HN, et al. Inhibition of acute preterm labor. https://www.uptodate.com/content/search.
 Accessed Oct.
 1, 2019.

 - Caritis S, et al. Management of pregnant women after resolution of an episode of acute idiopathic preterm labor. https://www.uptodate.com/content/search.
 Accessed Oct.
 1, 2019.